 With syntax-based run-time errors, they aren't found until the code has actually started running.
-(This is often because the syntax error is contained in code inside a conditional, or a function that may not always be called.)
-And with logic-based run-time errors, they can cause the program to run forever (infinite loop), incorrectly (conditionals that evaluate to False instead of True), or to exit unexpectedly due to other issues.
+(This is often because the syntax error is contained in code inside a conditional or function that may not be called.)
+And with logic-based run-time errors, they can cause the program to run forever (infinite loop), or to exit unexpectedly due to other issues.